HackYourFuture/interviewpreparation/introductionmeeting.md

 - Do you seem smart and can you communicate well?
 - Do you have the right mindset for a junior developer?
 - Up to what degree can you work independently?
-- ...

-While the interviewer could ask you these questions directly, they will most likely ask proxy questions to try to discover the answers for themselves.
-A few of the most common questions you can expect are:
+While the interviewer could ask you these (or other) questions directly, they will most likely ask proxy questions to try to discover the answers for themselves.

-- What kind of technologies are you excited to learn more about?
-- Can you tell us about a cool project you completed recently?
-- What is your favourite programming language and why?
-- What do you know about the company and why do you want this job?
-- Why should we hire you?
-- …

 As a Junior developer, the extent to which you are curious and excited about technology and the company you are interviewing at is a good predictor of whether you would be a good fit for the company.
 For a successful introduction meeting, It’s important to prepare as much as possible.
 To help you do just that, here the 8 most important tips:

 1. Go armed with knowledge
 2. Be friendly, curious, and conversational.